Join Anthony Cousins, Cision’s Executive Director of AI Strategy to get a look into what the future of AI holds and how

 One of our research posts went viral.
 Ok, it wasn’t anything like a Buzzfeed post, but it is the 15th most shared post on content marketing over the last five years (as of 2021).

 In the first week our post analyzing 100 million headlines was shared over 10,000 times, had over 100,000 views and gained links from over 100 unique domains including Fast Company, Forbes, Inc, Boing Boing and Slate.
 (We've now updated that study to discover the best headlines in 2021)

-Here is our detailed behind the scenes look at why the post went viral including:
+Here is our detailed behind the scenes look at how we created our viral content, including:

 There is so much content published these days that it is difficult to stand out and get engagement.
 One way to break through is to create cornerstone content, which is authoritative and referenceable, as part of a ‘less is more’ content strategy.
 The content can range from comprehensive surveys or lists, to annual reports such as Mary Meeker’s internet trends report.
 This cornerstone content is what Rand Fishkin calls 10x content.
 It is so good it demands the attention of your audience.

 We were aware that posts about headlines resonated well with our audience.
 A post we wrote in 2016 on how to write viral headlines gained 3,900 shares and 147 links.
 A post by Social Media Examiner on headlines also gained over 10,000 shares.
 We believed there was an opportunity to create a piece of cornerstone content that would be better than the existing content out there.